tyleretters/lordsofthepit.com/_pages/lords-haus.md

 Unlike all other Lords of the Pit events, there is no charitable component to Lords' Haüs.
 This one is for the Lords.
 All fees exclusively go to the rental, catering and snacks.

-In order register, please send $365 [via paypal to Lord Agra via this link.](https://paypal.me/bobagra?locale.x=en_US) When you receive an email confirming your secured slot, start getting ready to ball the fuck out of control.
+In order to register, please send $365 [via paypal to Lord Agra via this link.](https://paypal.me/bobagra?locale.x=en_US) When you receive an email confirming your secured slot, start getting ready to ball the fuck out of control.

 ---